 The University was awarded the Good Chicken Award from CiWF in 2010.
 Winchester was one of only three higher education institutions to receive the award, which recognised the University's use of free-range chicken in catering operations.
 The Good Chicken Award, launched in 2010, celebrates companies that use or are committing to use (within 5 years) higher welfare chicken production systems in their supply chain.
-Find out more about our free-range meat.

 Good Egg Award

 The University has been using free-range eggs in its catering service since 2005 and was awarded the Good Egg Award from CiWF in 2009.
 The award recognises the University’s commitment to animal welfare, in particular, the use of free range eggs in all catering activities.
 The win also demonstrated the University's continuing move to a totally animal welfare friendly catering service.
 The Good Egg Awards were developed by CiWF to celebrate companies that have committed to freeing millions of hens from a life of suffering in battery cages.

 Soil Association's - Food for Life